Kali414/CineMatch/README.md

 # Recommender-system
-This is a project to recoomend movies.
+This is a project to recommend movies.